 2) Implement a proactive monitoring program

 Ensuring the safety and well-being of COVID-19 patients is crucial, but ensuring their privacy mustn’t be neglected during this time.
 According to the 2019 Cost of a Data Breach Report, it takes an average of 236 days to identify a breach – and another 93 to contain it.
 If a breach occurs during the heat of the crisis, it could take nearly a year to remediate.
-And health information that is exposed in public or on the news cannot be “taken back” into confidentiality again.

-By adopting a patient privacy monitoring program, organizations can proactively detect, investigate, and remediate privacy incidents by detecting unauthorized behavior and sending alerts when activities don’t align with treatment, billing, or operational processes.
+By adopting a patient privacy monitoring program, organizations can proactively detect, investigate, and remediate privacy incidents by detecting unauthorized behavior and sending alerts when activities don’t align with clinical, billing, or operations processes.
 By detecting HIPAA or policy violations such as patient and coworker snooping along with insider threats like identity theft, organizations can root out bad behavior and custom-tailor training sessions to educate staff and reduce the likelihood that incidents will happen again.
 As COVID-19 permeates society at large, it’s especially important for organizations to prevent the types of violations to patient privacy that affect organizational reputation, community trust, and even patient safety.

-3) Prevent inappropriate access to COVID-19 patients
+3) Prevent COVID-19 patient snooping

 “We are also seeing inappropriate access occurring.
 As more and more patients enter hospitals and people working in different parts of the hospital are asked to perform other duties to keep up with all the COVID-19 patients, it will be even harder to identify some of the bad behavior.” – Ed Holmes, CEO of FairWarning